 Two primary depressive disorders are considered disabilities.
-For you to claim that you have a disability, you must be diagnosed with one of these disorders by a doctor and receive treatment.
+For you to claim that you have a disability, a doctor must diagnose you with one of these disorders, and you must receive treatment.
 Even if treatment is not ongoing or frequent because you are in remission, you must be able to show that you have been diagnosed with one of these disorders and received some type of treatment currently or in the past.

 Major Depressive Disorder

 Persistent Depressive Disorder (Dysthymia)

-Persistent depressive disorder, also called dysthymia, is a condition where depression symptoms last two years or more.
+Persistent depressive disorder, also called dysthymia, is a condition where depressive symptoms last two years or more.
 For this diagnosis to be given, symptoms must persist consistently for at least two years.
 There may be cycles where symptoms are less severe, but they are always present.
-This is the most serious and severe form of depression.

 ADA Disability Protections

-The American's with Disabilities Act of 1990, most commonly referred to as the ADA, gives protections to people with disabilities.
-Even if your disability is not severe and debilitating enough to prevent you from working altogether, you still have protections under the ADA.
-For example, your employer cannot discriminate against you due to your disability, including the ability to take leave or time off for treatment.
+The Americans with Disabilities Act of 1990, commonly referred to as the ADA, offers protections to people with disabilities.
+Even if your disability is not severe and debilitating enough to prevent you from working altogether, you are still protected by the ADA.
+This means that your employer cannot discriminate against you due to your disability, and you must be allowed, among other things, to take time off for treatment as necessary.

 There are other protections under the ADA as well; for example, state and local government agencies cannot discriminate against you because of your disability.
 Telecommunications and transportation organizations also cannot discriminate against you or must make accommodations for your disability.
 While you are under no obligation to report a disability to your employer or any other entity, it is important to understand that employers only have to accommodate those disabilities they are aware of.
 It is up to you to disclose your disability and request such accommodations as changes in schedule for treatment.